abhishekbalam-xyz/thoughts/_posts/2018-02-04-what-do-you-want-to-do-in-life.md

 These are the people who know how to live life!
 They do what they want and leave no stone unturned to fulfill their short term goals.

 And alas, naturally, as bad grades transalate to a bad rep, irrespective of capability or intelligence, they aren't able to get placed and their future prospects seem dim.

+This group feels the worst during this time.
+Depression, uncertainty, and anxiety take over.
+Familial and societal pressures not adding up.